Quick Start Guide

 This will produce a model_output

-folder, which you can look using provided post-processing functions and scripts.
+folder, which you can look at using provided post-processing functions and scripts.

 We recommend using model_output_notebook.Rmd

-from flepimop_sample as a starting point to interact with your model outputs.
-First, modify the yaml preamble in the notebook, then knit this markdown.
-This will produce some nice plots of the prevalence of infection states over time.
+as a starting point to interact with your model outputs.
+First, modify the YAML preamble in the notebook (make sure the configuration file listed matches the one used in simulation), then knit this markdown.
+This will produce plots of the prevalence of infection states over time.
 You can edit this markdown to produce any figures you'd like to explore your model output.

-The first time you run all this, it's , it's better to run each command individually as described above to be sure each exits successfully.
-However, eventually you can put all these steps together in a script, like below
+run, it's better to run each command individually as described above to be sure each exits successfully.
+However, eventually you can put all these steps together in a script, seen below:

 Inference run